saumeya/train-ticketing/README.md

 ## Components

 - **Server**: Handles incoming ticket booking requests from clients and processes them.
-It includes separation between booking services and train operations.
+It includes separation between booking services and train operations and unit tests.
 - **Client**: Sends ticket booking requests to the server and displays the server's response.
 - **API**: Contains the protobuf (proto) definitions and structs used for gRPC communication.
 This includes message types, service definitions, and RPC methods.